Are You Growing Toxic Mold Spores?

 - Discard moldy porous building materials

-- Use anti-microbial disinfectants to clean and sanitize
+- Anti-microbial disinfectants to clean and sanitize

-- Use professional sealants to encapsulate treated areas
+- Professional sealants to encapsulate treated areas